-The while Control Structure
+2.10 The while Control Structure

-Like most algorithmic programming languages, Perl has a number of looping structures. † The while loop repeats a block of code as long as a condition is true:
+Like most algorithmic programming languages, Perl has a number of looping structures.65 The while loop repeats a block of code as long as a condition is true:

 '''

-count = 0;
+$count = 0;

 while ($count < 10) {

-$count += 2:
+$count += 1;

-print "count is now $count\n"; # Gives values 2 4 6 8 10
+print "count is now $count\n"; # Gives values from 1 to 10

+}

 '''

 As always in Perl, the truth value here works like the truth value in the if test.
 Also like the if control structure, the block curly braces are required.
-The conditional expression is evaluated before the first iteration, so the loop may be skipped completely if the condition is initially false.
+The conditional expression is evaluated before the first iteration, so the loop may be skipped completely, if the condition is initially false.

-The undef Value
+2.11 The undef Value

 What happens if you use a scalar variable before you give it a value?
 Nothing serious, and definitely nothing fatal.
-Variables have the special undef value before they are first assigned, which is just Perl's way of saying, "Nothing here to look at-move along, move along."
-If you try to use this "nothing" as a "numeric something," it acts like zero.
+Variables have the special undef value before they are first assigned, which is just Perl's way of saying "nothing here to look at - move along, move along."
+If you try to use this "nothing" as a "numeric something," it acts like 0.
 If you try to use it as a "string something," it acts like the empty string.
 But undef is neither a number nor a string; it's an entirely separate kind of scalar value.